davidlenfesty/kicad-projects/AC-LED-Control/notes.md

 If BOOT0 is pulled up I think it boots a bootloader that can reprogram flash through USART.
 Test this out on my dev board.

 Not going to test this, no real sense in doing this when I have an ST-LINK/V2 anyways.
+Pull low to make it use user flash.

 ## 74HC595 ##